 Whether you are preparing for career advancement, refresher programs or continuing with professional development, the program offers an array of individual courses.

-Email us for more information or phone Elaine Woo, Chemical Sciences Technology Part-time Studies Coordinator, at 604-432-8393.
+Email us for more information or phone Elaine Woo, Chemical Sciences Technology Flexible Learning program coordinator, at 604-432-8393.